mazhugasergei/cleopatra/README.md

 docker-compose down
 ```

+### Troubleshooting

+If Hot Module Replacement (changes on save) does not work, check `docker-compose.override.yml` environment and uncomment some variables.

 ## Running in Production Mode

 Docker will pick `docker-compose.yml` as the base and `docker-compose.prod.yml` that will run services in **prod** mode.